AnthonyParemsky/CSE232-ExamPracticeTool/README.md

 Tool for practicing cse232 practice exams (Michigan State University) in a streamlined way.

 All practice exams provided (from Autumn 2024)
-Format for making your own practice exams
+Format for making your own practice exams (can use given files as examples)

 Answer key started$$
 1 (b)